jeffep/RP2040-v6-HAT-C/examples/loopback/README.md

 #define PIN_CS      17
 #define PIN_RST     20
 ```
+There is a section to connect to both IPv4 and IPv6.
+I suggest commenting out the define IPv6 for beginner purposes.
+After you have established IPv4 works, then attempt IPv6.

 If you intend to experiment with the Loopback example using SPI DMA, ensure that you uncomment the 'USE_SPI_DMA' line.